qpwo/pows/README.md

-# pows -- cut your ping in half!
+# pows -- cut your latency in half!

 Messages only have to travel one way!
 Websockets have gotten so damn good.